coblo/gui-demo/README.md

 Smart Licenses and corresponding tokens can be generated with our [Smart License Web Demo](https://smartlicense.coblo.net/).

 <img align="left" width="150" src="docs/screenshot_timestamp.jpg?raw=true">

 **Timestamping**

 A minimal demonstration of simple content timestamping.
 Here you can create, search and optionally register a unique cryptographic fingerprint (SHA256 hash) of any document or file.
+You may also add a short comment to your timestamp entry on the blockchain.

 <img align="left" width="150" src="docs/screenshot_community.jpg?raw=true">